simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 SimpleX Chat will use HTTP2 encoding, where host device acts as a server and controller acts as a client (these roles are reversed compared with TLS connection).

-Payloads in the protocol must be encrypted using NaCL cryptobox using the shared secret agreed during session establishment.
+Payloads in the protocol must be encrypted using NaCL cryptobox using the hybrid shared secret agreed during session establishment.

 Commands of the controller must be signed after the encryption using the controller's session and long term Ed25519 keys.